Trending

 —Claimed same-sex marriage is “one of the most bizarre ideas in human history.”

-—Equated married equality with Apartheid: “If people don’t realize what we’re up against here, they may be a minority but you know it was a minority of people in South Africa who took away the rights of Black people.
+—Equated marriage equality with Apartheid: “If people don’t realize what we’re up against here, they may be a minority but you know it was a minority of people in South Africa who took away the rights of Black people.
 You can be a well-organized minority in this country here such as those on the left, gay and straight alike, and have a tremendous amount of influence if you have this lust and appetite for power.”
 (15:15–15:36)

 —Champion of the organization Courage, which tells gay people that chastity is their only option for a faithful life: “The Catholic outreach program for homosexuals, Courage, has done magnificent work seeking to help homosexuals abide by the Church’s teachings on sexuality….
 Courage is not some renegade Catholic group like Dignity: it is an apostolate of the Catholic Church that has won the praise of Pope John Paul II and many others.
 Its goal is to ‘help persons with same-sex attractions develop a life of interior chastity in union with Christ.’”